-The energy analysis and supporting documentation shall be prepared by a qualified person.
-The submission for compliance and the computer software to be used shall make reference to the Performance-based BEC 2007 or ASHRAE Standard 90.1-2007.
+The energy analysis and supporting documentation shall be prepared and certified by a qualified professional person.
+The submission for compliance and the computer software to be used shall make reference to the latest Building Energy Code (BEC) or ASHRAE Standard 90.1-2007.